CodyNicholson/Backend_Development_Notes/The_Complete_Java_Developer_Course/1_Variables_Datatypes_And_Operators/floatDouble.md

-#Primitive Data Types - Float and Double
+# Primitive Data Types - Float and Double

-###Float
+### Float

 A **float** in java is a floating point number, like "2.5".
 A float has a width of 32 (4 bytes).

 ***

-###Double
+### Double

 A **double** is a double-precision floating-point number.
 A double has a width of 64 (8 bytes).

-Double is Java's default type for handleing decimals, so if you divide integer 5 by integer 2, the resulting 2.5 will be automatically converted to the double type by Java.
+Double is Java's default type for handling decimals, so if you divide integer 5 by integer 2, the resulting 2.5 will be automatically converted to the double type by Java.

 Even though doubles take up a lot of space, they are still very useful.
 The use of a double is faster than floats on many modern computers.
 Many built-in functions in Java use doubles in their calculations because it is more precise.